It's easy to start your application.

 Health Professions Advising

 Students with an interest in the health professions (medical, dental, physical therapy, pharmacology and veterinary) should attend pre-medicine information sessions and/or meet with the health professions advisor, Ron Laue, at least once a semester.
 During these meetings, students will be made aware of the required courses, timelines for the appropriate admissions examination, and key objectives when completing the application material.
 If interested in pursuing admission to medical school, please plan to attend the Engineering Pre-Med Meeting during orientation.

-> The Washington University in St. Louis Career Center offers career development support that includes individualized coaching around internship, co-op and job-seeking skills, résumé writing, interviewing, and networking.
+The Washington University in St. Louis Center for Career Engagement offers career development support that includes individualized coaching around internship, co-op and job-seeking skills, résumé writing, interviewing, and networking.
 The Center’s comprehensive career resources include workshops and events, both in print and online information/tools, and on-campus recruitment interviews with major local, national and international organizations.
-The Career Center hosts walk-in hours for Engineering students in Lopata Hall, Room 303: Monday to Thursday, 1:30–4 p.m.

-> General tutoring provided by Engineering Undergraduate Student Services
+General tutoring provided by Engineering Undergraduate Student Services